paschmann/OpenAero/README.md

 ### Concept

-The concept is to create both specific and generic base mounts per bicycle model.
-Accessories can then be attached to the base mount using a standard pattern and design allowing you to mix and match your accessory "stack" depending on your needs.
+The fundamental concept is to create both specific and generic base mounts per bicycle model, whereby accessories can then be attached to the base mount using a standard pattern and design allowing you to mix and match your accessory "stack" depending on your needs.
 Accessories are not specific to a bike or model and are rather modular, and depend on your set of requirements.

+A base mount could be the seat post, handlebars, aerobars, frame or bottle cage.

 ### Design